How to Get the Pay Rise You Deserve Easily

 1 - 2 minutes

-To get the pay rise you deserve, you’re going to need to know your onions before raising the subject with your manager.
-‘Because you want one’ or ‘because you haven’t had one for a while’ isn’t going to cut the mustard as a reasonable argument.
+However, you’re going to be prepared before raising the subject with your manager.
+Just ‘because you want one’ or ‘because you haven’t had one for a while’ isn’t going to cut the mustard as a reasonable argument.

 Despite the cost of living continuing to rise, UK professionals are not legally entitled to an annual pay rise; it’s up to the employer to decide and award pay rises and bonuses to employees when they see fit.

-In our latest insights piece, we’ve broken down the process into 4 simple steps to guide you in the right direction.
+In our latest insights piece, we’ve broken down the process into 4 simple steps to guide you in the right direction, including:

 Once you’ve established the average industry salary, it’s time to consider what you bring to the table which they might not be able to easily find elsewhere.

-Take a look at your achievements and quantifiable results; perhaps you’re a top seller or you’ve won a prestigious award.
-What makes you stand out?
+It would be prudent to take a look at your achievements and quantifiable results; perhaps you’re a top seller or you’ve won a prestigious award.
+What makes you stand out and difficult to replace?

-Consider where you rank in the grand scheme of things.
+Consider where you rank in the grand scheme of the business.
 Are you the brains of the operation?
 Do you bring innovative and exciting ideas to the table?
 Do you have great relationships with important clients?
 Or are you just an insignificant cog in a very big wheel?

 Soft skills are also extremely important too.
 Are you a team player?
 Do you turn up on time?
 Work hard?
 Show dedication?
 If you’re a model employee, this will also stand in your favour.